 Molina works with Members and Providers to maintain a comprehensive Quality Improvement program and Health Equity Transformation program.
-You can contact the Molina Quality department at (800) 526-8196, ext.
-126137, or fax (562) 499-6185.
+You can contact the Molina Quality Department at (888) 665-4623 or by fax at (562) 499-6185.

 The address for mail requests is: